 Let's begin by differentiating between a drip pan and a water pan.
 Sometimes they are the same thing, sometimes they are different.
 Drip pans go under the food.
 Water pans go over the heat source.

 The purpose of a drip pan is to collect the flavorful juices that come off the meat for use in a sauce or stock, to keep them off the flame and prevent flareups, and to keep oil from coating the water in the water pan preventing evaporation.

-If loaded with water, a drip pan can also absorb heat from fire below, reduce the grill temp, level off fluctuations, and add humidity to the cooking chamber.
+If loaded with water, a drip pan can also absorb heat from fire below, reduce the grill temp, level off fluctuations, and condense on relatively cooler meat cooling it and helping smoke to stick to it.
 My Ultimate Turkey recipe is a good example of how to put a drip pan to use.
 The pan is filled with water, wine, herbs, carrots, onions, celery, and when you're done, you have a smoked turkey stock that becomes the base for the most incredible gravy.
 This will also work for beef, but in general, not for pork or lamb.
 Their drippings don't usually make good gravies or sauces.

 When you use a drip pan, keep an eye on it so it doesn't dry out and burn all your precious gravy.
 Keep adding hot water so the liquid is always at least an inch or two deep.
 You can check often, it won't hurt.